andy489/Introduction_to_Programming_CPP/Tasks.md

 **4.10.** Two sequences of numbers are given.
 Write a program that detects how many times the second sequence contains the first one.

+**4.11.** Each subsequence of equal numbers in an array is called a train.
+Write a program that finds the beginning and length of the longest train in an array.

 **4.11.** Write a function which takes two arguments - an int array and its size, and sorts the array (in ascending or descending order).

 **4.12** Write a function which takes two arguments - an int array and its size, and returns its median.